How to Get a Global Entry Interview Appointment Faster – Zoom Calls & In-Person Advice for New Applicants & Renewals in 2023

 What is Global Entry?
 How Much Does it Cost?

 Global Entry is a trusted traveler program allowing pre-approved travelers to get through customs more quickly when returning to the United States.
-The program and its features have changed a bit in recent years, but its purpose remains the same.
+The program and its features have changed a bit in recent years (there is now a Global Entry mobile app), but its purpose remains the same.

 Instead of waiting in the customs line, you go straight to a Global Entry kiosk.
 After scanning your fingerprints or eyes, you may or may not have to fill out a digital customs declaration form (I have not had to recently).
 After completing the process, you may have to briefly talk to a customs agent.
 If not, head straight to baggage claim.

 It costs $100 to apply and memberships last for five years.
-Global Entry members can also use TSA PreCheck, which costs $78 for five years.
+Global Entry members can also use TSA PreCheck (by entering their PASSID, or Known Traveler Number, when booking flights), which costs $78 for five years.